- Human Rights Policy

 Customers, Consumers, etc.

 Following our signing of the United Nations Global Compact in March 2021, we reviewed our Purchasing Policy and revised it as our Sustainable Purchasing Policy in January 2022.
 At the same time, we have also revised our Sustainable Procurement Guidelines (available in Japanese and English), which are designed to work with suppliers to achieve a sustainable society, to clearly stipulate consideration for human rights in the supply chain.
-In addition to posting our Purchasing Policy and these guidelines on our website, we attach them to requests for CSR questionnaires to suppliers to ensure they are widely known.
+In addition to posting our Sustainable Purchasing Policy and these guidelines on our website, we attach them to requests for CSR questionnaires to suppliers to ensure they are widely known.
 We will engage in activities that do not directly or indirectly lead to complicity or promotion of human rights violations through our business activities.
-Since FY2022, we have been conducting supplier questionnaires for key raw materials based on the CSR/Sustainable Procurement Self-assessment Tool Set of the UN Global Compact in an effort to identify serious human rights issues.
+Since FY2022, we have been conducting supplier questionnaires for key raw materials based on the “CSR/ Sustainable Procurement Self-Assessment Questionnaire” of the Global Compact Network Japan in an effort to identify serious human rights issues.

 *Horizontally scrollable